evandrosouza-developer/tio-v1.32b/README.md

 tio is a simple TTY terminal application which features a straightforward commandline interface to easily connect to TTY devices for basic input/output.

+Getting its simplicity, I made two additions:
+1) File send capability, to be feasible upgrade a new Database to PS2 ro MSX board Converter, that you call ^T K;
+2) Test and visualize the full implemention, by using all tools:
+  .
+PS2 to MSX Keyboard Converter;
+  .
+MSX Keyboard Subsystem Emulator and Tester;
+  .
+This functionality shows all MSX Keyboard matrix and shows pressed keys, called by ^T k..
 It was created because the author needed a simple no-nonsense TTY terminal application to easily connect to various terminal TTY devices.